 What is PCOS?

 Unfortunately, there is not one standard set of criteria for defining PCOS.
-However, it is often diagnosed if women have any two of the following three symptoms (after excluding other conditions, too):
+However, it is often diagnosed if you have any two of the following three symptoms (after excluding other conditions, too):

 - oligo- or amenorrhea (infrequent or no periods)

 - hyperandrogenism (increased facial/body hair OR elevated androgens on bloodwork)

 - polycystic ovaries (small fluid-filled sacs on ovaries)

 - eating disorders

 - hair loss